artipie/artipie/.wiki/Configuration-Storage.md

  - etcd storage (see limitations)
  - in-memory

 The Storage is used for storing repository data, proxy/mirrors repository caching and for Artipie configuration.
-In configuration each storage is defined by `storage` yaml key, mandatory `type` parameter and provider dependent configuration parameters.
+Such storage can be configured in various config files and in various sections of config files, but storage configuration structure is always the same: each storage is defined by `storage` yaml key, mandatory `type` parameter and provider dependent configuration parameters.

 ## File System storage